There are many different ways to store a cake plus some simple steps you can take to make sure your cake stays fresh and tasting good.

 The thing is, most cakes taste better at room temperature.
 I know that there are some exceptions, but I’m talking generally here.
 Unless it has perishable ingredients in it, it doesn’t really need to be chilled.

-Now, obviously you don’t want your cake sitting out for a week.
-That’s not good…and hopefully your cake is so good that it’ll all be eaten up in a couple days anyway.
+Now, obviously, you don’t want your cake sitting out for a week.
+That’s not good…and hopefully, your cake is so good that it’ll all be eaten up in a couple of days anyway.

-If, for some reason, it’s not all eaten in a couple days, you can put it in the fridge to prolong the freshness.
+If for some reason, it’s not all eaten in a couple of days, you can put it in the fridge to prolong the freshness.
 The fridge will keep it fresh for a bit longer than just leaving it on the counter.
-Make sure to either put your cake in a box though, or a cake keeper to keep it from drying out too much or absorbing the other scents (like onions or boiled eggs) in the fridge.
+Make sure to either put the cake in a box or a cake keeper to keep it from drying out too much or absorbing the other scents (like onions or boiled eggs) in the fridge.

-Personally I leave my cake out (covered or in a box of course) for a few days (as long as it doesn’t contain perishable fillings) and then pop it in the fridge if there’s still some left and I want it to last the rest of the week.
-(This seems to happen quite a bit at my house, since my kid is grown and doesn’t live here anymore and I’m pretty much the only one eating the cake.)
+Personally, I leave my cakes out (covered or in a box of course) for a few days (as long as it doesn’t contain perishable fillings) and then pop them in the fridge if there’s still some left and I want it to last the rest of the week.

-Now this all goes out the window if your cake is covered in Swiss meringue buttercream, or cream cheese buttercream, or if it’s got curd or fruit filling, or some type of whipped cream on it.
+Now, this all goes out the window if your cake is covered in Swiss meringue buttercream or cream cheese buttercream, or if it’s got fruit curd, fruit filling, or some type of whipped cream on it.
 We’ll talk about that next.

-You can set it out about 15 minutes before serving, so that it’s not so cold (because cakes usually taste better when they’re not super cold), but you do want to make sure you’re being safe and store it in the fridge.
+You can set it out about 15-20 minutes before serving, so that it’s not so cold (because cakes usually taste better when they’re not super cold), but you do want to make sure you’re being food-safe and store it in the fridge.

-Make sure you’ve got the cake in a cake box or a cake keeper though.
+Make sure you’ve got the cake in a cake box or a cake keeper.
 You don’t want it absorbing any scents or flavors from other food that’s in your fridge and you want to keep it from drying out as well.

 When you pull your cake out of the fridge, it will condensate.
 That’s just science.
 Don’t touch it when it condensates.
-If you used really dark colored buttercream, it could cause some weirdness in it.
+If you used really dark-colored buttercream, it could cause some weirdness.
 Sometimes it does and sometimes it doesn’t.

 Just don’t touch it and let the condensation evaporate.
 It’s better to just leave it in the box and hope that most of the condensation occurs on the outside of the box and not on the cake.